Makuqty/GridLock/README.md

-# Silly Squares
+# GridLock

-A real-time multiplayer Silly Squares game built with Node.js, Express, Socket.IO, and Firebase.
+A real-time multiplayer GridLock game built with Node.js, Express, Socket.IO, and Firebase.

 ## Features
 - User registration and authentication